freenas/freenas-docs/userguide/storage.rst

 * to extend a ZFS mirror, add the same number of drives.
 The result is a striped mirror.
-For example, if ten new drives are available, a mirror of two drives could be created initially, then extended by creating another mirror of two drives, and repeating three more times until all ten drives have been added.
+For example, if ten new drives are available, a mirror of two drives could be created initially, then extended by adding another mirror of two drives, and repeating three more times until all ten drives have been added.

 * to extend a RAIDZ1, add three additional drives.
 The